 Bob Lemon biography

-SynopsisBorn in 1920, in San Bernardino, California.
-Bob Lemon's first season in the Major Leagues was with the Cleveland Indians in 1946.
+Born in 1920 in San Bernardino, California, Bob Lemon's first season in the Major Leagues was with the Cleveland Indians in 1946.
 He was named to seven All-Star teams, and he led the league in wins three times, in complete games five times, and in innings pitched four times.
 He had the second-best career batting average for a pitcher and was voted into the Baseball Hall of Fame in 1976.

-A right-hander, Lemon became part of one of the most potent pitching staffs in history, alongside Bob Feller, Mike Garcia, and Early Wynn.
+A right-hander, Lemon became part of one of the most potent pitching staffs in history, alongside Bob Feller, Mike Garcia and Early Wynn.
 He was named to seven All-Star teams in nine years, and he led the league in victories three times, in complete games five times, and in innings pitched four times.
 In 13 seasons, Bob Lemon compiled a record of 207-128 and an earned-run average of 3.23.
 A great all-around player, Lemon also hit 37 home runs, ranking second (behind Wes Ferrell) on the all-time list for pitchers.